michelp/pgsodium/README.md

 The pgsodium API has three nested layers of security roles:

-  - `pgsodium_keyiduser` Is the least privledged role, it cannot create or use raw `bytea` keys, it can only create `crypto_secretkey` nonces and access the `crypto_secretkey`, `crypto_auth` and `crypto_aead` API functions that accept key ids only.
+  - `pgsodium_keyiduser` Is the least privileged role, it cannot create or use raw `bytea` keys, it can only create `crypto_secretkey` nonces and access the `crypto_secretkey`, `crypto_auth` and `crypto_aead` API functions that accept key ids only.
 This role can also access the `randombytes` API.
 This is the role you would typically give to a user facing application.

-  - `pgsodium_keyholder` Is the next more privledged layer, it can do everything `pgsodium_keyiduser` can do, but it can also use, but not create, raw `bytea` encryption keys.
+  - `pgsodium_keyholder` Is the next more privileged layer, it can do everything `pgsodium_keyiduser` can do, but it can also use, but not create, raw `bytea` encryption keys.
 This role can use public key APIs like `crypto_box` and `crypto_sign`, but it cannot create keypairs.
 This role is useful for when keys come from external sources and must be passed as `bytea` to API functions.

-  - `pgsodium_keymaker` is the most privledged role, it can do everything the previous roles can do, but it can also create keys, keypairs and key seeds and derive keys from key ids.
+  - `pgsodium_keymaker` is the most privileged role, it can do everything the previous roles can do, but it can also create keys, keypairs and key seeds and derive keys from key ids.
 Be very careful how you grant access to this role, as it can create valid